chas-academy/u08-business-idea-team1-bokmalarna/readme.md

 - Registering a new user as Happy User (Should be used for testing a happy flow)
 - Logging in Happy User
+- Registering Happy User
+- Search for a book

 # **Contributors**